Road Maintenance

 Sidewalk & Curb Permit

 Individuals who are constructing, replacing or removing curb and/or sidewalk running parallel to the street need a permit.
-Exceptions to permitting are made for saw cuts only, where the roadway is not affected.
+Exceptions are made for saw cuts only, where the roadway is not affected.
 Sidewalks adjoined to a home or garage i.e. not running along the roadway do not require a permit.

 Contractors are responsible for establishing line and grade according to Township specifications for all new construction.